 Healing Properties and Warnings

-The root of gentian plant contains diverse bitter components, among which the most outstanding are gentiopicrin and amarogentin.
+The root of this plant contains diverse bitter components, among which the most outstanding are gentiopicrin and amarogentin.
 The latter is the bitterest substance known.
 When dissolving part of amarogentin in fifty million parts of dissolvent, its bitter flavor is still noticeable.
-Moreover, gentian contains various sugars, tannin, and pectin.
+Moreover, it contains various sugars, tannin, and pectin.
 Its properties are as follows:

-- Choleretic and cholagogue: It stimulates the secretion of bile in the liver and its emptying into the duodenum.
+- Choleretic and cholagogue: It stimulates bile secretion in the liver and empties into the duodenum.
 It is recommended for liver congestion and biliary dysfunction.

 - Febrifuge: Gentian does not have strong febrifuge properties; however, it is especially effective for malaria.
 It has been proven that gentian can destroy the protozoa that cause malaria and attack red blood corpuscles.
 It can be used in association with quinine and is particularly recommended for quinine-resistant malaria.

-- Immunostimulant: It stimulates the defenses of the body.
-It has been proven that gentian root produces an increase in white blood corpuscle (leukocytes) production; thus, positive action in cases of immune system depression (lack of infectious resistance) is probable.
+- Immunostimulant: It stimulates the body’s defenses.
+Gentian root increases white blood corpuscle (leukocyte) production; thus, positive action in cases of immune system depression (lack of infectious resistance) is probable.

 WARNING!
 People suffering from an active gastroduodenal ulcer should abstain from using gentian since an increase in gastric juice secretion will worsen the illness.
 It should also be avoided during breastfeeding because the bitter components it contains pass to the milk, and although they are not toxic, children on a milk diet will refuse to take it.

 The gentian plant is mainly a remedy for the stomach and liver.
 It is a bitter tonic herb that hastens intestinal action and affects slow digestion.
 It increases digestion, improves circulation, and improves appetite.
-It is beneficial in treating gout, colds, slow urination, female problems, and pancreatitis.
+It treats gout, colds, slow urination, female problems, and pancreatitis.

 NOTE: Because it is bitter, combine it with aromatic herbs, such as spearmint, wood betony, sassafras, peppermint, and ginger.

-Gentian Liquor: We advise against the use of alcoholic preparations or liquor from gentian since the harmful effects of alcohol counteract the plant’s beneficial properties.
+Gentian Liquor: We advise against using alcoholic preparations or liquor from gentian since the harmful effects of alcohol counteract the plant’s beneficial properties.

 How to use Gentian